Have you ever started out wanting to do your best, only to find yourself exhausted from trying to get everything just right?

 Take a Chance

-Start something you have always wanted to try but wouldn’t because you were afraid to fail.
+Is there something you have always wanted to try but avoided because you might fail or wouldn’t be good at it?

 Practice Gratitude